wachilles/wachilles/README.md

 - 👋 Hi, I’m @wachilles
 - 👀 I’m interested in Information Security, IT Infrastructure, IaC, DevOps, Observability and CI/CD.
-- 🌱 I’m currently learning about lean thinking, AI, information Security and SRE.
+- 🌱 I’m currently learning about Python, lean thinking, AI, information Security and SRE.
 - 💞️ I’m looking to collaborate on Infrastructure and Information Security Manager.
 - 📫 How to reach me: wachilles@hotmail.com or www.linkedin.com/in/wilson-achilles .